Discover the BEST day trip from Dubrovnik, Croatia PLUS why I nixed the others! This post is a must-read if you have an extra day in the city.

 My Experience with Dubrovnik Wine Tours

-Mario is a certified sommelier and was one of the most informative guides I have ever had.
-We enjoyed our time with Mario so much that we regretted we didn’t have enough time on our trip to do a second tour with him!
+Mario is a certified sommelier and is one of the most informative guides I have ever come across.
+We enjoyed our time with Mario so much that we regretted not having enough time to do a second tour with him!
 After picking up two other couples we began the drive to the first stop, the ancient city of Ston.

 Like wine?
 You might also be interested in:

-Share the Love - pin this article about the BEST day trip from Dubrovnik
+Share the Love - Save the BEST day trip from Dubrovnik on Pinterest!

 If you like Croatia then you will LOVE Greece!
 See my Croatia and Greece blog posts!